Haider is from Melbourne and is strongly against the Syrian civil war.

-The secretary general of United Nation, Ban Ki-moon, demanded a thorough and impartial investigation of the attack.
-In addition, the director of OPCW (organization for the prohibition of chemical weapon) Ahmed Üzümcü expressed serious concerns about the attack.
+The secretary-general of the United Nation, Ban Ki-moon, demanded a thorough and impartial investigation of the attack.
+In addition, the director of OPCW (organization for the prohibition of chemical weapons) Ahmed Üzümcü expressed serious concerns about the attack.

 Following the attack and the enormous pressure from the United Nations.
 The Syria government said it will let the UN investigation team and experts investigate the site.

 On 14 September 2013 Russia's foreign minister Sergei Lavrov and American secretary of State John Kerry reached an agreement.
 Both parties agreed on a plan that Syria will be required to let the UN investigation team inspect and eventually demolish its chemical weapons.
-To execute this task Russia and American government secured an approval from the OPCW executive council and the UN Security Council.
+To execute this task Russian and American governments secured approval from the OPCW executive council and the UN Security Council.

 On October 6, 2013, OPCW and UN experts investigative teams said that the process of destruction of Syrian chemical weapons has been started.